Domssson/DexprOS/README.md

 - load a working General Descriptor Table and Interrupt Descriptor Table,
 - setup PIC (Programmable Interrupt Controller) and PS/2 controller,
 - handle keyboard input and convert it to unicode characters,
-- process a few commands in a simple shell: echo, clear, help, shutdown, reboot.
+- process a few commands in a simple shell: echo, clear, help, version, shutdown, reboot.

 ## Planned features